Stuart Bowen: Special Inspector General for Iraq Reconstruction

-The SIGIR mission in Baghdad has not been without tragedy.
-On March 24, 2008, a rocket impacted the Embassy grounds killing Paul Converse, a SIGIR auditor.
-Paul was posthumously awarded the Jefferson Star by the State Department, its highest honor.
-Five other SIGIR staff members have been wounded while serving in Iraq.

 Texas Health and Human Services Commission Inspector General

-In January 2015, Texas Governor Greg Abbott named Bowen as the Inspector General for the Texas Health and Human Services Commission.
-The appointment is subject to Senate confirmation.
+In January 2015, Texas Governor Greg Abbott named Bowen as the inspector general for the Texas Health and Human Services Commission.

-Brought in as an outsider to clean up a contracting scandal, Bowen also had to contend with hundreds of millions of questionable fraud allegations made by his predecessor.
-By September he had settled cases totaling $9 million.
+Appointed as Inspector General in the aftermath of a contracting scandal, Bowen was tasked with restoring public trust and addressing operational challenges within the Texas Health and Human Services System.
+Bowen was also responsible for improving relationships with the Medicaid provider community and the Texas Health and Human Services Commission (HHSC).
 In addition, Bowen faced repairing ties with the Medicaid provider community and with HHSC.
-As Inspector General, Bowen is charged with preventing, detecting, and deterring fraud, waste, and abuse in the Texas Health and Human Services System.
+As Inspector General, Bowen's role involved preventing, detecting, and deterring fraud, waste, and abuse within the Texas Health and Human Services System.

 On October 22, 2015, Bowen accused Planned Parenthood of misconduct and informed them all of the state's Planned Parenthood affiliates were being dropped as a Medicaid health care provider.
 He cited videos showing misconduct and sent investigators with letters to Planned Parenthood offices in San Antonio, Dallas, and the Houston area, requesting records.
 His letters cited the authority of Health and Human Services Commission to investigate allegations of potential fraud involving Medicaid payments.

-Bowen was forced to resign by Gov. Greg Abbott on May 10, 2017, after the governor discovered Bowen had been moonlighting for Hyatt Farber Schreck, a lobbying firm that represents the Iraqi government.
+Bowen was forced to resign by Governor Greg Abbott on May 10, 2017, after the governor discovered Bowen had been moonlighting for Hyatt Farber Schreck, a lobbying firm that represents the Iraqi government.

 Bowen said he had consulted with a state ethics advisor and was told that his moonlighting "fully complied" with the health commission's policy.
 However, the health agency's policies explicitly bar employees from having an "economic or monetary interest in a lobbying firm".